Barbiturate Toxicity

 Procedural sedation and analgesia are essential to ameliorating painful procedures for both adults and children in the emergency department.
 The favorable pharmacokinetics and adverse effect profile of propofol allows it to be used clinically for procedural sedation.
 However, propofol contains a relatively narrow therapeutic window and is associated with a dose-dependent risk of bradypnea and hypotension, especially in elderly persons.

-Being that status epilepticus is the second most frequent neurological emergency and that refractory status epilepticus (RSE) carries a 25% mortality rate, studies indicate that barbiturates still may have a role in this scenario.[3, 4] Supporting this, toxicological or withdraw seizures seem to be more amendable to GABA receptor activation, compared with idiopathic or traumatic seizures, which usually start with a focus of isolated abnormal neurons and are more amendable to blockade of voltage-dependent sodium channels.[5]
+Given that status epilepticus is the second most frequent neurologic emergency and that refractory status epilepticus (RSE) carries a 25% mortality rate, studies indicate that barbiturates still may have a role in this scenario.[3, 4] Supporting this, toxicologic or withdrawal seizures seem to be more amendable to GABA receptor activation, compared with idiopathic or traumatic seizures, which usually start with a focus of isolated abnormal neurons and are more amendable to blockade of voltage-dependent sodium channels.[5]

 Pathophysiology